 How much will a flu shot cost?

 A: Flu shots are covered by most insurance plans.
-Check with your insurer to understand if your flu shot is covered.
-If you don’t have insurance or it’s not covered, we offer self-pay options at most provider’s offices and urgent care clinics.
+Check with your healthcare insurer to see if an annual flu shot is included in your coverage.
+If you don’t have insurance or it’s not covered, HonorHealth offers self-pay options at most provider’s offices and urgent care clinics.

 Where can I get a flu shot?

 A: You can make an appointment to get your annual flu shot at any HonorHealth primary care location.
 Flu shots are also available at local pharmacies or through the Arizona Department of Health Services.
 Other options include checking with your employer to see if they are offered as an employee benefit, or by attending a local vaccination clinic event in your community.

 When should I get my annual flu shot?

 A: Early fall is the best time to get your flu shot.
 You should schedule your immunization before this year’s viruses begin spreading in the community, since it takes about two weeks for the vaccine antibodies to protect you.